Can defaulted student loans be forgiven? Most programs require you first get out of default, then apply for forgiveness.

 Student loan consolidation allows borrowers to borrow a new loan to pay off the defaulted loans.
 Unlike rehabilitation, consolidation isn’t a one-time opportunity.
 A loan can be consolidated more than once if there’s another federal loan to consolidate with it.
 (FFEL Consolidation Loans can be consolidated into a Direct Consolidation Loan even if it’s the only loan.)

 Visit the Federal Student Aid website, studentaid.gov, to start the consolidation application process.

 Will Congress approve student loan default forgiveness?

-Progressive lawmakers have pushed President Biden to use executive action to cancel $10,000 per borrower.
+Progressive lawmakers have pushed for President Biden to use executive action to cancel $10,000 per borrower.
 Pres.
 Biden has resisted so far.
 But with mid-term elections looming next November, blanket cancellation could be near.

 If that happens, defaulted loans directly owned by the U.S. Department of Education would be wiped away.
-But government-backed bank loans made under the FFEL Program are at risk of being excluded.
+However, government-backed bank loans made under the FFEL Program are at risk of being excluded.
 Borrowers can take matters into their own hands by consolidating FFEL and Perkins Loans into a Direct Consolidation Loan.

 While there’s no guarantee that the strategy will work, it puts you in the best position to receive any potential student loan relief.